From Commits to Confidence: Towards Stability-Informed Risk Assessment in Open Source Software: Methodology

-Our dataset selection of the top 100 repositories was based on the following criteria which we believe are relevant for this evaluation, However, this are just initial criteria and they will be optimized as we build towards the bigger vision:
+For our experiments, we selected the top 100 repositories based on the following initial criteria which we found relevant for our research questions and intend to optimize as we build towards the bigger vision:

-\begin{enumerate}[label=\roman*.] \item \textbf{Maturity ($\ge$ 10 years)}: We selected repositories that are at least a decade old, as they provide sufficient historical data to observe stable development patterns and long-term trends. \item \textbf{Community Interest (Stars $>$ 10,000)}: Repositories with high star counts were prioritized because they indicate sustained community interest \cite{borges2018s} and significant user engagement over time. \item \textbf{Active Adoption (Forks $>$ 9,000)}: We focused on repositories with substantial fork counts, as these represent actual usage and adoption within the developer community \cite{jiang2017and}. \item \textbf{Software Development Focus}: Educational repositories containing books, programming tutorials, videos, and instructional materials were excluded to ensure our dataset reflects genuine software development dynamics rather than educational content. \item \textbf{Active Status}: Archived repositories were excluded during manual filtering to maintain a dataset of currently active projects that continue to evolve and receive contributions. \end{enumerate}
+\begin{enumerate}[label=\roman*.] \item \textbf{Maturity ($\ge$ 10 years)}: We selected repositories that are at least a decade old, as they provide sufficient historical data to observe stable development patterns and long-term trends. \item \textbf{Community Interest (Stars $>$ 10,000)}: We prioritized repositories with high star counts as indicators of sustained community interest \cite{borges2018s} and significant user engagement over time. \item \textbf{Active Adoption (Forks $>$ 9,000)}: We focused on repositories with substantial fork counts, as these represent actual usage and adoption patterns within the developer community \cite{jiang2017and}. \item \textbf{Software Development Focus}: We excluded educational repositories containing books, programming tutorials, videos, and instructional materials from our analysis to ensure our dataset reflects genuine software development dynamics rather than educational content. \item \textbf{Active Status}: We excluded archived repositories during manual filtering to maintain a dataset of currently active projects that continue to evolve and receive contributions. \end{enumerate}